jdwolk/lean_startup_conf_2015/tuesday/dont_listen_to_users.md

     * Guess, have hypothesis, serve them, see what happens.
 If not audience, learn
   * Max # of questions for experience sampling study?
     * Not # of questions -- how much time do you take?
 1 minute is optimal
+  * What is experience sampling good for?
+    * Only for repeated behavior
+    * For rare events -- interviews, observations
+    * Good for answering "what do ppl need (on a regular / recurring basis)